lmerchant/convert_line_p_to_exchange/Readme.md

 There was a comments column for the 2010 cruise with id 01, and this was skipped.

-Some data files call CTDSAL, CTDXMISS, and CTDFLUOR with different names and units so account for this when importing columns.
+Some data files call CTDSAL, CTDXMISS, and CTDFLUOR with different names and units, so account for this when importing columns.
 In the raw concatenated file, the units are included in the column header name.
 These are split out to create the Exchange file.

   'whpname' : 'CTDPRS' , 'longname':'Pressure:CTD [dbar]', 'units' : 'DBAR'